 Ready to start going harder, better, faster, stronger?
 Progressive overload has the power to take your performance (and body) to the next level—but it’s all too easy to turn overload into overboard.

 As pumped as you may be to step up your workouts, it’s important to stick to the experts’ guidelines for adding incremental challenges.
 “All too often people end up crushing their bodies so much they burn out, which can lead to injury and a lack of motivation,” says Clayton.
 If you constantly feel tired, achy, sore, or irritable, you might be overdoing it, he says.
 And though these signs start to pop up after a few days, it might take two weeks for them to really knock you on your butt.

-To avoid burnout, keep these tips in mind as you progressively overload:
+To avoid burnout, keep these tips in mind:

 1. Give yourself time to recover.

 Obviously your workouts are key, but it’s in the 24 to 48 hours after you work out that you actually become stronger, says Clayton.
 So stick to three or four high-intensity ‘overload’ workouts per week and either rest or do low-intensity exercise—like walking or jogging—in between, says McCall.
 And every two or three months, take a full week off to rest and recover.
 You’ll come back to your workouts with the restored glycogen and revitalized energy you need to crush your workouts, he says.

 Progress isn’t always linear, so don’t hold your gains to too tight a timeline.
 “It’s not like you’ll get better every time you work out,” says Clayton.
 “There’s always variability based on your stress levels, recovery, diet, and other factors.”
 You might be able to hit 15 reps in one workout and barely make it to 10 the next.
 Focus on the long-term, and don’t beat yourself up for having a bad day or week.
 Clayton recommends looking at your progress in six to eight-week periods.